JamesSkemp/words/content/post/tic-tac-toe-using-pascal.md

 +++
-title = "Tic-Tac-Toe using Pascal" summary = "The main code for a Tic Tac Toe application written in Pascal." draft = false comments = true date = "2010-07-24T11:48:00-05:00"
+title = "Tic-Tac-Toe using Pascal" description = "The main code for a Tic Tac Toe application written in Pascal." draft = false comments = true date = "2010-07-24T11:48:00-05:00"